NetApp-openstack-dev/openstack-docs/source/cinder/key_concepts/section_cinder-key-concepts.rst

 ------------------

-With the Mitaka release of OpenStack, NetApp supports Cinder Consistency Groups when using E-series or 7-Mode/ONTAP iSCSI/Fibre Channel drivers.
-With the Newton release of OpenStack, NetApp supports Cinder Consistency Groups when using 7-Mode/ONTAP NFS drivers.
+With the Mitaka release of OpenStack, NetApp supports Cinder Consistency Groups when using E-series or ONTAP iSCSI/Fibre Channel drivers.
+With the Newton release of OpenStack, NetApp supports Cinder Consistency Groups when using ONTAP NFS drivers.
 Consistency group support allows snapshots of multiple volumes in the same consistency group to be taken at the same point-in-time to ensure data consistency.
 To illustrate the usefulness of consistency